LasadiMethmini/LasadiMethmini/README.md

 # 🌟 Hello, World ! 🌟

 Hi there!
-I'm Lasadi Methmini( https://github.com/LasadiMethmini ), a passionate developer with a keen interest in  software development technologies.
+I'm [Lasadi Methmini](https://github.com/LasadiMethmini), a passionate developer with a keen interest in  software development technologies.
 I love creating efficient and scalable applications, diving deep into new programming languages, and exploring innovative tech solutions.

 ## About Me